-For José Luís Peixoto, an example of a real hug is one he got from his father when he was only a child.
+For José Luís Peixoto, an example of a real #hug is one he got from his father when he was only a child.
 He still remembers that hug, although he was only nine or ten years old.
-He (really) hugged his father in the kitchen of his parent’s house.
+He (really) hugged is father in the kitchen of his parents' house.
 It was very early in the morning because his father would do what was then a long journey to Lisbon's district hospital.
 He had to undergo surgery and was afraid of it.
-During the hug his father cried, as at that moment he realised that he might never see his boy again...
+During the hug his father cried, as at that moment he realised he might never see his boy again...

 Fortunately, the surgery went well!
 Peixoto could only tell it happened because it left a thick purple scar on his father, only visible when they all went to the beach.
 Nine years passed without Peixoto thinking about goodbyes...

 Peixoto ends his article by clearly stating that "Hugs do matter!"
 For fifteen years he has been #writing about this special hug (and fondly remembering it too).